flutter/website/src/cookbook/effects/expandable-fab.md

 Each of the buttons that expand from the `ExpandableFab` have the same design.
 They’re  blue circles with white icons.
-More precisely, the button background color is the theme’s accent color, and the icon color is the theme’s accent icon theme color.
+More precisely, the button background color is the `ColorScheme.secondary` color, and the icon color is `ColorScheme.onSecondary`.

 Define a new stateless widget called `ActionButton` to display these round buttons.